 1. Cleanse Your Face Twice

 The foundation of Japanese skincare is that it’s not how much money you spend on your skin products, but how much time you invest in it.
 Double cleansing might seem excessive to some, but the Japanese believe it is essential for prepping your skin to work with products you slather on later.
-The first step is using an oil (traditionally camellia or rice bran, but you could use one that
+The first step is using an oil (traditionally camellia or rice bran, but you could use one that suits your skin best) on your dry face to remove all the sunscreen and makeup properly.
+The next step is to use a regular face cleanser to fully penetrate your skin and remove any residual dirt.
+Doing this will ensure your skin is completely free of any grime and can fully absorb products you use later.

 2. Massage Your Face

 Do you scrub your face with no particular technique while washing and moisturizing it?
 Applying products harshly could undo all the good stuff in your products which you spent so much money on.
 Japanese women believe in massaging their face properly to stimulate blood circulation and keep it supple.
 A good facial massage helps your skin absorb the product better and won’t unnecessarily tug at it.
 If you battle puffiness in the morning, a good massage will help drain your lymph and slim your face down again.
-Getting a professional body and scalp massage done once in a while will also help
+Getting a professional body and scalp massage done once in a while will also help you feel rejuvenated and look glowing.

 3. Take Long Baths